-FES made a splash in 1983 when Nan Davis, a paraplegic student at Wright State University, got out of her wheelchair and "walked" to get her diploma.
-She was powered by an FES system and inspired a TV movie called "First Steps."
+The excitement around FES technology really sparked in 1983 when Nan Davis, a paraplegic student at Wright State University, got out of her wheelchair and “walked” to get her diploma.
+She was powered by an FES system and inspired a TV movie called “First Steps.”

-The Wright State technology soon emerged commercially in the form of a stationary bicycle (ergometer) called the Regys; users pedaled the bike using FES-stimulated leg muscles.
-Researchers soon noted that this form of FES provides real aerobic exercise in people who otherwise can't move on their own; it boosts heart and lung function, improves strength and circulation, builds muscle mass, even in people with high quadriplegia.
+The Wright State technology soon emerged commercially in the form of a stationary bicycle called the Regys in which users pedal the bike using FES-stimulated leg muscles.
+Researchers soon noted that this form of FES provides real aerobic exercise in people who otherwise can’t move on their own, boosting heart and lung function, improving strength and circulation, building muscle mass, even in people with high quadriplegia.

 There are some risks associated with FES.
 Fracture of leg bones is possible due to loss of bone mineral density.
 Also, FES can trigger autonomic dysreflexia in upper-level injuries.
 People with severe spasticity, contractures, or osteoporosis are not good candidates.

-Sacral stimulators are surgically implanted FES systems for on-demand control of the paralyzed bladder and bowel; these have been implanted in more than 1,500 paralyzed people, mostly in Europe.
+Sacral stimulators are surgically implanted FES systems for on-demand control of the paralyzed bladder and bowel.
+These have been implanted mostly in Europe.
 The stimulator, called the Finetech-Brindley device, has a strong track record for improving bladder and bowel control in the vast majority of users.

-In 1999 a company called NeuroControl licensed the Brindley system and got FDA approval as the Vocare system.
+In 1999, a company called NeuroControl licensed the Brindley system and got FDA approval as the Vocare system.
 A company called NDI Medical more recently obtained the marketing rights to Vocare in the United States.
-See www.ndimedical.com.

-About 15 years ago the FDA also approved an FES implant system to restores some hand and arm function to quads.
-The FreeHand system was well liked by the quads who used it; they gained significant function in grip, writing, eating, computer work, etc. Alas, NeuroControl dropped this from the market.
+About 15 years ago, the FDA also approved an FES implant system to restore some hand and arm function to quadriplegics.
+The FreeHand system was well received and people living with paralysis gained significant function in grip, writing, eating, computer work, etc. Unfortunately, NeuroControl dropped this product from the market.

-There is a commercially available device called Parastep that is FDA approved for some paraplegics (T4 to T12 ) for "ambulation."
-Parastep, which has been approved by Medicare for reimbursement, facilitates gait by firing leg muscles; a front-wheeled walker fitted with a control pad is used.
-Contact www.sigmedics.com.
+There is a commercially available device called Parastep that is FDA approved for some paraplegics (T4 to T12 ) to support stepping.
+Parastep, which has been approved by Medicare for reimbursement, facilitates stepping by firing leg muscles and uses a front-wheeled walker fitted with a control pad.
+For more information, reach out to Sigmedics, Inc.

-Brain-wave communication, it's the next big leap in neuroprosthetics and it's nearly here: in clinical trials, people area already controlling computer cursors and opening email with just their thoughts.
-Monkeys can precisely move robotic arms using only brain waves.
+Brainwave communication: it’s the next big leap in neuroprosthetics and it’s nearly here.
+In clinical trials, people are already controlling computer cursors and opening email with just their thoughts.
+Monkeys can precisely move robotic arms using only brainwaves.

-BrainGate is an investigational brain implant system from a biotech company called Cyberkinetics that places a computer chip into the brain; this monitors brain activity and converts the intention of the user into computer commands.
-The company is currently recruiting people with spinal cord injury, stroke or muscular dystrophy conditions for pilot clinical trials in Boston, Chicago and Rhode Island.
-Call the company for more: 508-549-9981.
+BrainGate is an investigational brain implant system from a biotech company called Cyberkinetics that places a computer chip into the brain, which monitors brain activity and converts the intention of the user into computer commands.